ktorio/ktor-documentation/topics/migrating-3.md

 #### `start()` and `stop()` methods are removed from `ApplicationEngineEnvironment` {id="ApplicationEnvironment"}

-With the merge of `AplicationEngineEnvironment` to [`ApplicationEnvironment`](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-application-environment/index.html), the `start()` and `stop()` methods are now only accessible
+With the merge of `ApplicationEngineEnvironment` to [`ApplicationEnvironment`](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-application-environment/index.html), the `start()` and `stop()` methods are now only accessible